xrootd/howto/docs/ec/admintasks.md

 Let's first look at the scenario when a disk fails.
 Suppose a server has:

-* two disks `/dev/sda` and `/dev/sdb` mounted at `/disk/dA` and `/disk/dB`
+* two disks `/dev/sda` and `/dev/sdb` mounted at `/disk/sda` and `/disk/sdb`
 * The likely xrootd configuration file will have the following lines:

 ```
 all.export /data
-oss.space public /disk/dA
+oss.space public /disk/sda
-oss.space public /disk/dB
+oss.space public /disk/sdb
 ```
-In this case, `/data` hosts the name space of all (zip) files storage on this server.  under `/data` is the full directory tree containing symlinks.
+In this case, `/data` hosts the name space of all (zip) files storage on this server.
+Under `/data` is the full directory tree containing symlinks.
-The symlinks point to actual files in `/disk/dA` and `/disk/dB`. for example
+The symlinks point to actual files in `/disk/sda` and `/disk/sdb`.
+For example
 ```
-/data/dir1/file1 -> /disk/dB/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
+/data/dir1/file1 -> /disk/sdb/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
 ```
-If `/dev/sdb` fails, one can identify all files under `/data` which are symlinks to `/disk/dB`.
+If `/dev/sdb` fails, one can identify all files under `/data` which are symlinks to `/disk/sdb`.
 These files will need to be repaired.

 What if `/data` is lost? if we:
 ```
-$ getfattr -n user.XrdFrm.Pfn /disk/dB/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
+$ getfattr -n user.XrdFrm.Pfn /disk/sdb/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
 getfattr: Removing leading '/' from absolute path names
-# file: disk/dB/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
+# file: disk/sdb/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
 user.XrdFrm.Pfn="/data/dir1/file1"
 ```
-By going through all files in `/disk/dA` and `/disk/dB`, we can reconstruct the directory tree under `/data`.
+By going through all files in `/disk/sda` and `/disk/sdb`, we can reconstruct the directory tree under `/data`.

 #### Identify damaged files due to a server failure